 Diabetes is one of the most common chronic diseases in school-age children.
-In the United States, about 215,000 people under the age of 20 have diabetes (about 0.26% of all people in this age group).
+In the United States, about 208,000 people under the age of 20 have diabetes (about 0.25% of all people in this age group).
 Because of this incidence and the federal laws that guarantee students with disabilities access to public education, most school nurses already have students with diabetes on campus — or will in the future.
-School nurses must be well informed about the special needs of students with diabetes so they can have a successful school experience.
+For students with diabetes to have a successful school experience, school nurses must be well informed about the students’ special needs.
 The school nurse is the most appropriate person to coordinate the care of students with diabetes and to train school staff on diabetes-related tasks and ways to treat any diabetes-related emergency.
 This module informs nurses about significant factors in planning and initiating care in the school setting for students with diabetes.
+Overview of diabetes in children and adolescents.
+National Diabetes Education Program

 The goal of this program is to inform nurses about significant factors in planning and initiating care in the school setting for students with diabetes.
 After studying the information presented here, you will be able to: